PN-CourseWork/02689-AdvancedNumericalAlgorithmP3/docs/FAS_design_questions.md

 - **(A)** `FASSolver` / `fas.py` / `fas.yaml` FAS.py!
 - **(B)** `FASVCycleSolver` / `fas_vcycle.py` / `fas_vcycle.yaml`
 - **(C)** `VMG2Solver` / `vmg2.py` / `vmg2.yaml` (improved VMG)

+additionally: You should really verify each component in isolation before doing end-to-end testing!
+Your tests should not run for longer than 10-20 seconds!
 - **(D)** Other (specify)

 **Your answer:**